erskingardner/nostr-how/src/routes/pages/en/guides/iris.md

 1. Back on the Iris login page, click "Nostr extension login". ![Iris sign up screen](/images/iris-signup.webp)
 1. Authorize key usage in the Alby extension popup that will appear.
 1. You are logged in!
 It may take a few moments for content to start loading. 🤙 You'll need to sign using the Alby extension any time you perform an action in Iris.
 You can check the box to have Alby remember your choice if this bugs you.

+## Video guide

+If you prefer a video guides, there is a pretty good YouTube tutorial how to create your own Nostr account by [Max DeMarco](https://snort.social/p/npub1lelkh3hhxw9hdwlcpk6q9t0xt9f7yze0y0nxazvzqjmre3p98x3sthkvyz).